Managing Peak Travel Periods in Off-Airport Parking

 The operation depends heavily on staff experience and real-time improvisation.
 Inventory rules are loose.
 Peak planning is mostly labor planning.

-The operation has basic reservation visibility, cleaner staffing plans, and a more repeatable process, but still relies on static rates and manual exception management.
+The operation has basic reservation visibility, cleaner staffing plans, and a more repeatable process, but still relies on static rates, manual exception handling, and limited customer communication tools.

-Management actively adjusts inventory, uses reservations to forecast demand, aligns shuttle decisions to expected volume, and monitors pressure points before they become customer issues.
+Management actively adjusts inventory, uses reservations to forecast demand, improves Inventory Projection, aligns shuttle decisions to expected volume, and monitors pressure points before they become customer issues.

-The operation uses forward data, lead-time pricing, post-event metrics, and defined decision rights to improve every peak cycle.
+The operation uses Dynamic Pricing, post-event metrics, customer surveys, alerts, and defined decision rights to improve every peak cycle.
 The business is not just surviving surges.
 It is learning from them.

 Peak Travel Preparation Timeline